-Try this: go ask your family members and/or friends what “lats” are.
+Ask your family members and/or friends where the “lats” are.
 You can even use the whole name of the muscle as written in an anatomy book.
 Nobody will know.

-On the other hand, thanks to Arnold’s reign, the majority of the population can locate a biceps muscle rather easily.
+On the other hand, thanks to Arnold’s reign, the majority of the population can locate an arm bicep rather easily.

-It’s simple.
-As I’ve already written, the lats are really hard to see unless your are naked on the beach, which reduces their commercial time to almost zero.
-This effect is enhanced by the fact that most people have fat guts and a descend around their waists.
-This hides the lats even more by creating the illusion of a narrower back.
+Meanwhile, the lats are really hard to see unless you are on the beach.
+This reduces their commercial time to almost zero.
+This effect is enhanced by the fact that most people have fat guts.
+The lard around your waist hides the lats even more by creating the illusion of a narrower back.
 The opposite is also true.
-When you lose fat around the midsection, your back will appear wider even though it isn’t.
+When you lose fat around the midsection, your back appears wider even though it isn’t.

-Another reason for the poor popularity of the lats is that they require a little more knowledge to train effectively.
-Almost anybody can do a biceps curl after seeing one performed on the TV a.k.a the idiot box.
-Meanwhile lat workouts demand slightly more brain cells, but not that much more to be honest.
-Unfortunately, this increases the level of difficulty way too much for the general population that thinks real life and movies are the same thing.
+Another reason for the low popularity of the lats is that they require a little more knowledge to hit them effectively.
+Anybody can do a biceps curl, but lat workouts demand a little more brain cells.
+Unfortunately, this increases the level of difficulty way too much for the general population.

-Finally, we arrive at the undeniable fact that back training is much harder than arm jerking…uh…I mean training.
-Lat routines take more out of you and heavier weights have to be lifted.
+Back work is simply harder than arm jerking…uh…I mean training.
+Lat routines take more out of you because heavier weights have to be lifted.
 This is enough to make the “give me a hot body in 60 days” guys look the other way.